A Murphy bed in 1923. (Credit: Wurts Brothers/Museum of the City of New York)

 To answer the question, "Can a Murphy bed kill you?"
 The factual answer is yes.
 But it's highly unlikely and no more dangerous than any other household appliance or product.
 Statistically speaking, the average treadmill is far more dangerous (and requires far more effort to use) than a Murphy bed.

-Did you learn a lot from "Can A Murphy Bed Kill You in a Freak Accident?"
+Did you learn a lot from "Are Murphy Beds Dangerous?"
 Here are three more posts to read next: